Adrian Shaughnessy: Unit Editions

 In 2009, Shaughnessy co-founded Unit Editions with Tony Brook and Patricia Finegan of Spin "prompted by frustration at the quality of design books available and a faith that quality in both design and writing would find a market".
 The company was notable for establishing its reputation online and via social media and for producing a range of illustrated research papers (the first of which was on Ronald Clyne's work for the Folkways record label) as well as books.

 Shaughnessy works as the imprint's editorial director, to date writing and editing the majority of the published titles, including monographs on a range of well-known designers such as Paula Scher: Works, Herb Lubalin: American Graphic Designer, Lance Wyman: The Monograph and Vaughan Oliver: Archive.
 In 2013 Shaughnessy published a book of his own essays – Scratching the Surface which covered a range of subjects including education, internships, the definition of practice, the value of awards and socially responsible design.

 Unit Editions was nominated in the graphic design section of the 'Beazley Designs of the Year' exhibition at London's Design Museum in 2017 and included in Creative Review's Creative Leaders list in 2018.
 In 2023, the Unit Editions back catalogue was acquired by Thames & Hudson.

-Shaughnessy is currently working on the first Margaret Calvert monograph, to be published in 2025.
+Shaughnessy’s most recent book is the first monograph devoted to Margaret Calvert.
+Woman at Work was first published as a crowdfunded edition in 2025 by Unit Editions, and subsequently in a trade edition by Thames & Hudson.
+As the Guardian noted: “Woman at Work is the title of a mighty new tome in which Calvert relates the intertwined story of her life and career.
+But it also stands as a history of postwar graphic design in Britain.”

 Educator

-Shaughnessy is an associate lecturer at the Royal College of Art on the Design Products programme and the Visual Communication programme where he has run a series of short courses – physical and online – in typography and editorial design.
+Shaughnessy taught at the Royal College of Art for 15 years.
+He worked as a Senior Tutor, Visiting Professor, and latterly as an Associate Lecturer.
+He taught on the Design Products programme and the Visual Communication programme.
+While at the RCA, in 2014 he co-curated the exhibition 'Graphics RCA: Fifty Years', a retrospective of visual design at the RCA.
+He continues to run a series of online courses short courses – physical and online – in typography and editorial design.

 In 2012 he received an Honorary MA from the University of the Creative Arts.
 He also regularly gives talks on the international design conference circuit, most recently on the subject of AI and creativity.
 Between 2017 and 2024, Shaughnessy worked as a consultant for the Beijing-based School of International Art (SIA), which frequently entailed travel to the group's many teaching centres in major Chinese cities.